 We then drive out to the beautiful Cotswolds, a range of limestone hills with green valleys and villages made up of honey coloured cottages.
-We use the narrow country lanes to visit off the beaten track places, meandering streams and sleepy hamlets.
+We use the narrow country lanes to visit off the beaten track places, including Burford, Bourton on the Water and the Rissingtons, our journey featuring plenty of meandering streams and sleepy hamlets.
 We will make a lunch stop in the delightful town of Stow-on-the-Wold with its village green and historic market square.

 Ending the day in Oxford, we will take an informative and in-depth walking tour of the University, colleges and town.
 Here we see how this ancient University founded in 1167, operates within its traditional collegiate system.
 Stroll around some of the older city and college buildings and enjoy a visit to the University's oldest classroom, the 15th century Divinity School.

 Stratford Upon Avon Tour of Cotswolds villages including Bourton on the Water, the Rissingtons, Burford and Stow on the Wold

 Cotswolds Villages Oxford

 Please note that all timings above are estimated and assuming normal traffic conditions.
 Due to the changeable nature of road conditions, we cannot guarantee a precise time when you will get back to London, it is usually between 6-7pm.